-Building campaign strategy, marketing plans, and content frameworks
+Building campaign strategy, briefs, marketing plans, and content frameworks

-Use AI to turn messy ideas, audience inputs, goals, and constraints into structured marketing plans, campaign briefs, messaging pillars, editorial calendars, workflow rubrics, and content frameworks that marketers can refine and execute.
+Use AI to turn messy ideas, audience inputs, goals, and constraints into structured campaign briefs, campaign records, launch workflows, marketing plans, messaging pillars, editorial calendars, and content frameworks that marketers can refine and execute.

 Why the human is still essential here

-The marketer still sets goals, audience and brand direction, prioritizes tradeoffs, pressure-tests the plan against business reality, and approves the final strategy and execution framework.
+The marketer still sets goals, audience and brand direction, validates brief details, prioritizes tradeoffs, pressure-tests the plan against business reality, and approves the final strategy, briefs, and execution framework.

 How people use this